rteshnizi/shinji-gui/README.md

 1. I have only tested this GUI in Firefox as it is my main browser.
 2. I have used Class Components.
 I strongly prefer Class Components over Function Components as it enforces better OOD and improves extensibility.
 3. This GUI was not tested with a big dataset.
 I have only used the provided test data.
-4. There are better/prettier ways to implement a GUI for this task, but this is a proof of concept.
+4. There are better/prettier UX to implement a GUI for this task, but this is a proof of concept.
 5. Please forgive the aesthetics xD.
-I didn't spend time designing the MUI theme.

 ## `src` Folder Hierarchy
 * **./**: Contains the root of the React application.
 The application entry is `index.tsx`.
 The logic of the application begins at `App.tsx`